bm98/FS20_HudBar/README.md

 ## Usage

 * Deploy the release zip content in a folder (no installer provided or needed)

+Best is to start MSFS first, then the Bar
+<br>
+*	Start MSFS2020 first and once the Main Menu is shown
 *	Start FS20_HudBar.exe
-* It attempts to connect to the Flightsimulator in 5 sec intervals, but shows an error message while it cannot connect
+*	It attempts to connect to the Flight simulator in 5 sec intervals, but shows an error message while it cannot connect
+* Note: the shown values are a bit meaningless until the aircraft and flight is live Also note that the bar is shown on the ++PRIMARY monitor++ at the bottom of the screen
 <br>
-* Start MSFS2020 - it will connect once the Sim is up and running
-Note: the shown values are a bit meaningless until the aircraft is live
-Also note that the bar is shown on the ++PRIMARY monitor++ at the bottom of the screen
-<br>
 * Right Click the Bar and choose from the pop up menu
   * To select a Profile (1..5 - your names)
   * To Configure.. to check or uncheck the items to be shown
   * To Exit and stop the program
 <br>
-* Grab the Splitter left or above the first shown item and move the left/top start of the bar
+*	The Hud can be shown as Bar or Tile
+(to be changed in Configuration, default is Bar at the Bottom of the screen)
+    * Bar: a full width window attached to the defined side of the screen
+    * Tile: a window sized to accommodate the selected items A Tile can be moved freely along the side where it is attached to

+Note: the previous Splitter is no longer available – use Tile and move the tile wherever you want.
 <br>
 ![FS20_HudBar Overview](https://raw.githubusercontent.com/bm98/FS20_HudBar/main/doc/HudBar-overview.jpg "HudBar Overview")
 <br>